moves-rwth/storm-website/documentation/obtain-storm/build.md

 ## Build Step

 If the configuration step went smoothly, the compilation step should run through.
-Feel free to use the compilation time for a coffee or stroll through the park.

 To compile all of Storm's binaries including all tests, enter